 Currently, only 26% of Zambians are covered by basic sanitation.
-The project will address the problems of poor sanitation and has the long-term goal of helping Zambia achieve full sanitation coverage by 2030 in line with the Sustainable Development Goal six.
+The project will address the problems of poor sanitation and has the long-term goal of helping Zambia achieve full sanitation coverage by 2030 in line with Sustainable Development Goal six.
 Poor sanitation, for example, increases the spread of disease and girls ’school attendance suffers during menstruation.
 Indeed, one of the aims of the project is to mainstream the inclusion of vulnerable groups, such as women and the disabled, in WASH issues (Water, Sanitation and Hygiene).
 In addition, the project will improve Zambia’s sanitation by building dry toilets, strengthen the capacity of local partners and civil society to influence sanitation issues, and raise awareness of WASH issues in society.

 In addition to the actors in TYY's Development Cooperation Wing, all students of the University of Turku across faculty boundaries are welcome to participate in the project.
 No previous knowledge of development cooperation is needed and new ideas are always welcome!

 In the project, the volunteers make communicative content, organise events and training and are in close contact with the actors of the Global Dry Toilet Association of Finland.
 From the academic year 2021–2022, students can donate to the project, for example in connection with the academic year registration.
-More detailed information about the donation will be updated during the spring of 2021.

 News published about the project